Princeton-CDH/lenape-timetree/content/leaves/exodus.md

 title: Post-War Exodus
 ---

-Late 1700s, following American Revolution, Lunaapeew largely conceived as pro-British and many migrated north and west to Canada and Spanish Territory in order to escape American retaliation; others stayed within Ohio Territory.
+In the late 1700s, following the American Revolution, Lunaapeew were largely conceived as pro-British.
+Many migrated north and west to Canada and Spanish Territory in order to escape American retaliation.
+Others stayed within Ohio Country.